 Women’s History Across San Francisco

-Women are a part of San Francisco’s history every month of the year and for Women’s History Month, we are excited to highlight some tours that bring a special focus to the women who helped shape our city.
+Women are a part of San Francisco’s history every month of the year, and for Women’s History Month, we are excited to highlight some tours that focus on the women who helped shape our city.
+You will encounter philanthropic visionaries, architectural innovators and urbanists, political icons, cultural influencers, scientists, social visionaries, and civil rights champions.

 Alamo Square and its Painted Ladies

-Alamo Square is famous for its Painted Ladies, but on Elizabeth O’s version of this tour, you’ll also discover some of the women who helped develop, restore and maintain this historic neighborhood.
-You’ll hear the stories of the impact of over a dozen area women, including how artist Maija Peeples- Bright created the very first San Francisco Painted Lady.
-Elizabeth O’s next Alamo Square and its Painted Ladies tour is on Saturday, March 16.
+Alamo Square is famous for its Painted Ladies.
+Still, on Elizabeth O’s version of this tour, you will discover some women who helped develop, restore, and maintain this historic neighborhood.
+You will hear the stories of the impact of over a dozen area women, including how artist Maija Peeples-Bright created the first San Francisco Painted Lady.
+Elizabeth O’s next Alamo Square and its Painted Ladies tour is on March 1.

 Applause!
 SF’s Performing Arts Hub

 Meet women who helped make San Francisco a performing arts center.
-Marian Anderson, renowned for her transcendent voice, faced racial barriers yet welcomed by the San Francisco Symphony selling out the opera house in 1938.
-Antonia Brico grew up in the East Bay, shattered gender norms leading the Berlin Philharmonic in 1930 and the SF Symphony that same year.
-Architect Beverly Willis designed the iconic San Francisco Ballet School in 1984 which continues to be a prototype for ballet schools.
+Marian Anderson, renowned for her transcendent voice, faced racial barriers yet was welcomed by the San Francisco Symphony, selling out the opera house in 1938.
+Antonia Brico grew up in the East Bay and shattered gender norms, leading the Berlin Philharmonic in 1930 and the SF Symphony that same year.
+Architect Beverly Willis designed the iconic San Francisco Ballet School in 1984, which continues to be a prototype for ballet schools.
 And meet the unsung heroes Maureen Broderick and Damara Bennett, whose bold campaign rescued the SF Ballet from closure in 1974.
+Applause!
+SF‘s Performing Arts Hub tours are available on March 11, 20 and 30.

 Haight-Ashbury

 Learn about some of the female heroes of the Summer of Love!
-In addition to rock stars like Janis Joplin and Grace Slick, we’ll talk about the impact of other women like Lenore Kandel, Peggy Caserta and Mountain Girl.
+In addition to rock stars like Janis Joplin and Grace Slick, we will discuss the impact of other women like Lenore Kandel, Peggy Caserta, and Mountain Girl.
+Haight-Asbury tours are available on March 5, 9, 12, 16, 19, 23.

 Japantown

 Meet Mary Ellen Pleasant, the mother of civil rights in California and one of America’s first Black female millionaires.
-You’ll also hear about how the unique political constraints on Japanese immigration affected the women in this neighborhood and their families.
+You will also hear about how the unique political constraints on Japanese immigration affected the women in this neighborhood and their families.
+Japantown tours are available on March 1, 8, and 15.

 Murals and the Multi-Ethnic Mission

-We begin at the Womens’ Building, so we’re off to a good start!
-The side of that building features one of San Francisco’s largest and best-known murals: painted by a Who’s Who of Bay Area muralists, it’s a showcase of prominent women from myth, legend, and local and world history.
-Don’t miss this one!
+We begin at the Women’s Building, so we are off to a good start!
+The side of that building features one of San Francisco’s most significant and best-known murals.
+Painted by a Who’s Who of Bay Area muralists, it showcases prominent women from myth, legend, and local and world history.
+Do not miss this one!
+Murals and the Multi-Ethnic Mission are available on March 2 and 21.

 Palace of Fine Arts